 Ensure participants are able to swim.
-Participants' swimming abilities are classified and clearly identified (for instance, with colored headbands to signify beginners, advanced swimmers, etc.) at council-approved sites, or participants provide proof of swimming-test certification.
-In the absence of swimming-test certification, a swim test is conducted before or on the day of the activity.
+Participants' swimming abilities are classified and clearly identified (for instance, with colored headbands to signify beginners and advanced swimmers.) at council approved sites, or participants provide proof of swim test certification.
+In the absence of swim-test certification, a swim test is conducted before or on the day of the activity.
 If this is not possible, presume all participants are non-swimmers.
+See Swimming Safety Activity Checkpoints.
 Consult with your Girl Scout council for additional guidance.

-Mandatory Life jacket.
-Each sailor must have a U.S. Coast Guard-approved life jacket (Type III recommended) that fits according to weight and height specifications.
+Mandatory life jacket.
+Each sailor must have a U.S. Coast Guard approved life jacket (Type III recommended) that fits according to weight and height specifications.
 Inspect life jackets to ensure that they are in good condition and contain no tears.